Agencies investigate averted plane crash at New York airport

 “They’ll go back and listen to every transmission between the American jet and air traffic control to see who misunderstood what,” Cox said.

+“Delta will work with and assist aviation authorities on a full review of flight 1943 on Jan.
+13 regarding a successful aborted takeoff procedure at New York-JFK.
+We apologize to our customers for the inconvenience and delay of their travels,” a Delta spokesperson said in a statement.

-American Air Lines would not comment on the incident, and said they’d defer all questions to the FAA.
+American Airlines would not comment on the incident and said it would defer all questions to the FAA.

-Note: This story was first published on January 15, 2023.
-It was updated on January 16, 2023 to correct the misspelling of the last name of one of the passengers.
-The correct spelling of his full name is Brian Healy, not Brian Heale.
+Maysoon Khan is a corps member for the Associated Press/Report for America Statehouse News Initiative.
+Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.
+Follow Maysoon Khan on Twitter.